-Tardies to school will be recorded and monitored in the office.
-A student's history of tardies will be maintained on a school quarter (9 weeks) basis.
+Tardiness to school will be recorded and monitored in the office.
+A student's history of tardiness will be maintained on a school quarter (9 weeks) basis.
 A tardy is defined as arriving late to class ten (10) minutes or less for unexcused reasons.
 Passing time is three (3) minutes.
 This is adequate time to take care of all hallway business and arrive at the next class on time.

 - 1. Students arriving late for school in the morning must report directly to the office. - 2.
-Any student reported tardy 3 or more times in a school quarter will forfeit his/her Open/Off Campus - or Honors Study Hall for the remainder of that quarter. - 3.
-The Building Principal will monitor tardies and assess any disciple if necessary.
+Any student reported tardy 3 or more times in a school quarter may forfeit his/her Open/Off Campus or Honors academic intervention status for the remainder of that quarter. - 3.
+The Building Principal/Administration will monitor tardiness and assess any disciple if necessary.